 UK tax legislation has been amended to deal with various issues arising from companies adopting International Accounting Standards for their accounts and, in certain circumstances, related adjustments are required for tax purposes.
-A consultation document on the tax impact of changes in International Financial Reporting Standard 6 (leasing) is expected to appear in autumn 2017.
+Changes will be made to the UK's tax legislation to deal with the impact of changes in International Financial Reporting Standard 16 (leasing) in order to preserve the current tax treatment of leases.